spencerteetaert/populationSimulator/README.md

 It shows that minority groups tend to take longer to find a place they belong.
 It also had the surprising result that there exists a point where people can have too much tolerance and that results in a vast majority of people being happy with a select few that just can't seem to find somewhere to belong.
-The implication of this in the real world might suggest that although a large amount of acceptance and tolerance for others is desirable, there still exists a need to be surrounded by people that you have simlarities with.
+The implication of this in the real world might suggest that although a large amount of acceptance and tolerance for others is desirable, there still exists a need to be surrounded by people that you have similarities with.

-Now, that being said, I am no psychoogist and this program is <b>not to be used with racial groups</b>, nor is it accurate in the slightest to be used in that scope.
-Rather use it anologis to people who have similar belives, ideals, hobbies.
-I'd much rather see this used to predict how a Toronto Maple Leaf's fan feels when sitting in the Winnipeg Jet's crowd.
+Now, that being said, I am no psychologist and this program is <b>not to be used with racial groups</b>, nor is it accurate in the slightest to be used in that scope.
+Rather use it anologis to people who have similar beliefs, ideals, hobbies.
+I'd much rather see this used to predict how a Toronto Maple Leafs fan feels when sitting in the Winnipeg Jets crowd.